simonebortolin-msc-thesis/.github/profile/README.md

 # MSc thesis repository

-This organisation contains commits related to the work carried out in the activities of
+This organisation contains commits related to the work done in
 - RESEARCH TRAINING
 - FINAL PROJECT